-When it comes to motorsports, Danica Sue Patrick was hooked in her early life.
-Born in Beloit, Wisconsin, she started off as a kart racer by the time she was 10.
+Like most race car drivers who make it big in NASCAR or IndyCar or even Formula One, Danica Sue Patrick was hooked on motorsports from an early age.
+Born in Beloit, Wisconsin, she started off in go-karting at 10 years old.
 She saw success early, winning her class in the World Karting Association Grand National Championship three times during the ’90s.
-She was a cheerleader at Hononegah Community High School, but once she began to get some recognition in racing, she was able to convince her parents to let her drop out of high school at the age of 16 to move to the UK.
-She spent three years there, competing in Formula Vauxhall and Formula Ford along the way, before struggling with funding and returning to the United States in 2001.
+She was a cheerleader at Hononegah Community High School, but once she began to get some recognition as a racer, she convinced her parents to let her drop out of high school at the age of 16 to move to the United Kingdom.
+She spent three years in the U.K., competing in Formula Vauxhall and Formula Ford along the way, before struggling with funding and returning to the United States in 2001.

-Danica’s motivation to race didn’t stop when she returned.
-By 2002, she began racing for Rahal Letterman Racing, and competed in both the Barber Dodge Pro Series and the Toyota Atlantic Series.
+Danica’s motivation to race at the highest level didn’t stop when she returned to the U.S. In 2002, she started racing for Rahal Letterman Racing, and competed in both the Barber Dodge Pro Series and the Toyota Atlantic Series.
 She managed to make her way to third place in the championship ranks during the 2004 season, making her the first woman to win a pole position in the series.